If you are visiting Houston in Texas, one attraction we can highly recommend you spend some time at is the Space Center Houston.

 These can definitely raise the volume level in the Space Center, and make it much busier, so bear this in mind if visiting during these months.

-Opening Hours and Contact Information for Space Center Houston
+Opening Hours for Space Center Houston

 Space Center Houston is open year round except on Thanksgiving and Christmas Day.
 Standard opening times are from 10am – 5pm, however during busy times they can open at 9am, and close at 6pm.

 You can see a full day by day schedule of opening hours on the official website here.
+Note that opening hours are subject to change due to unforeseen circumstances, although this is rare.

 If you want to contact the Space Center, you have a few options.
 First, most of your questions should be answered on their website, which you can see here.